LefebvreTom/VR_LearnJapanese_HiraganaKatagana/README.md

 # VR Learn Japanese Hiragana and Katagana
-VR game for UQAC class
+VR game, first attempt of Unreal and VR game in small team

 # WORK IN PROGRESS